skyscrapers/documentation/runbook.md

 - *Description*: `A cert-manager certificate is expiring`
 - *Severity*: `warning`
 - *Action*: A certificate has less than one week to expire and did not get renewed, check the certificate events and the certmanager pod logs to get the reason of the failure.

+### Alert Name: AmazonMQCWExporterDown

+- *Description*: `An AmazonMQ for RabbitMQ metrics exporter is down`
+- *Severity*: `warning | critical`
+- *Action*: Check why the Cloudwatch exporter is failing.

+### Alert Name: AmazonMQMemoryAboveLimit

+- *Description*: `AmazonMQ for RabbitMQ node memory usage is above the limit.
+Cluster is now blocking producer connections`
+- *Severity*: `warning | critical`
+- *Action*: Switch to a bigger instance type for your AmazonMQ broker

+### Alert Name: AmazonMQDiskFreeBelowLimit

+- *Description*: `AmazonMQ for RabbitMQ node free disk space is lower than the limit.
+Cluster is now blocking producer connections`
+- *Severity*: `warning | critical`
+- *Action*: Switch to a bigger instance type for your AmazonMQ broker

 ## ExternalDNS alerts